EmilienBois/Advent_Of_Code2023/README.md

 Language used : GO
 I've been helped a lot by the class we had.
 Using Djikstra, the problem really is easier.
 I used an already made program for the priority queue, which helped me but also troubled me because I needed to rewrite some things.

+DAY 18 :
+Language used : GO
+Tried without success today's challenge.
+I tried to do it withou the formulas on internet, and it just didn't give me a correct result, however it worked well on the inputtest.
+I tried to first calculate the perimeter : easy ; then calculate the surface, taking line by line.
+For each line, I used a In boolean countaining the information of whether the actual location was supposed to be in the surface or outside.
+Then I had a lot of difficulties with the sommet.